Probabilistic Existence of Large Sets of Designs: Introduction

 In particular, we may assume without loss of generality that $\dim(V) = |A|$.

 The conditions and results outlined below will depend only on the subspace $V$.
 However, it will be easier to present some of them with a specific choice of basis.
-We may assume this to be an integer basis.
+We may assume this to be an integer basis (A basis of the subspace $V$ made up of vectors with only integer coordinates).
 Thus, we assume throughout that $\phi:B \to \Z^A$ is a map whose coordinate projections $\phi_a:B \to \Z$ are a basis for $V$.